 Budget Showdown Fallout

-WASHINGTON — Mike Pence’s description of Capitol Hill’s escalating budget standoff as “Big Abortion vs. American Taxpayers” turned out to be prescient.
-The Indiana Republican congressman made the prediction in March, and the budget showdown ended late April 8, when Republicans agreed to a truce on their effort to defund Planned Parenthood in exchange for Democratic budgetary concessions.
+WASHINGTON — Last month, Rep. Mike Pence, R-Ind., described Capitol Hill’s escalating budget standoff as “Big Abortion vs. American Taxpayers.”
+That forecast turned out to be prescient: The showdown ended late April 8, after Republicans agreed to a truce on their effort to defund Planned Parenthood in exchange for Democratic budgetary concessions.

-The agreement was cemented just two hours before a deadline for a federal government shutdown.
+The agreement was cemented just two hours before a deadline for shutting down the federal government.
 While both parties sought to claim victory, House Speaker John Boehner, R-Ohio, was seen as the biggest winner, and he heralded the “largest real-dollar-spending cut in American history.”

 The speaker’s pro-life allies, however, vented frustration with the decision to back off on the Planned Parenthood defunding effort against strong pressure from Planned Parenthood and its supporters on Capitol Hill.